daniel-alves-fernandes/collect-to-frame/README.md

 This command calls a Python function to convert the data (stored in a .stjson file) into a readable format in Stata.
 Please, check if Python is installed on your computer and set up within Stata.
 These modules are required: `json`, `re`, `pandas`.

 *This command does not use the Stata Framework Interface (SFI).
-It can be used in Jupyter Notebooks with `pystata`.*
+It can be called in any Python environment alongside `pystata`.*